Who We Are

-CPE is a fiscally sponsored project of the Kendra Alexander Foundation (KAF) and is supported by grants from KAF and individual supporters.
+CPE is a fiscally sponsored project of the Kendra Alexander Foundation (KAF) and is supported by grants from KAF and other foundations, fee for service income, and individual supporters.

 What We Do

 We are committed to providing a left space and perspective for organizers and activists by hosting classes, educational forums, study groups, presentations, film series and dialogues.
-To date the CPE has hosted nearly 300 such events both independently and in collaboration with others.
+To date CPE has hosted nearly 650 such events both independently and in collaboration with others.

 Please contact us if you are interested in collaborating on an event.